 When you’re a kid, adults inspire you by saying, “You can be anything you want when you grow up!”
 Sometimes parents illustrate the true grandeur of that statement with a follow up: “…you could even be the president!”

 My mom used to tell me that I was just too smart to be the president.
-Throughout my life, I’ve switched between believing my mom wholeheartedly, and thinking the premise is absurd.
+Throughout my life, I’ve switched between two beliefs.
+Sometimes I believe my mom wholeheartedly.
+Other times, I think her premise is absurd.
 That switch has occurred once every eight years.

 They say the road to Hell is paved with good intentions.
 I am not sure who “they” are but they make an excellent point.